-ozen themes for the future 11 mutually exclusive) 1. proved attention to the international dimensions of education is particularly needed at the elementary and secondary school levels.
+First, we must expand the international dimensions of education at the elementary and secondary school levels.
 We must find better ways for young people to discover the internationalization of our world, the increasing interdependence of mankind, and the tragedy of misguided isolation.

 Here I have some important progress to report.
 For the first time the Office of Education will be placing a priority on helping meet this need.
-Beginning later this year we will be providing some financial assistance directly to elementary and secondary means education through a major initiative in the first funding of Section 603 of NDEA Title VI.
+Beginning later this year we will be providing some financial assistance directly to elementary and secondary education through a major initiative in the first funding of Section 603 of NDEA Title VI.

-Note: in one form or another, the material in the next two paragraphs---most or all of which I think you've been considering--is before you now for final decision in an option paper prepared by Janice Weinman.
-So as not to burden you with an additional paper, my thoughts have been incorporated by Janice in her paper.
+(Note: in one form or another, the material in the next two paragraphs -- most or all of which I think you've been considering -- is before you now for final decision in an option paper prepared by Janice Weinman.
+So as not to burden you with an additional paper, my thoughts have been incorporated below as well as by Janice in her paper.)

-Briefly, we will be holding our first national competition in June or July for grants to school districts, state education departments, and inservice training programs through teacher centers, professional organizations, and teacher training institutions, to raise the level of professional awareness and capability for designing and implementing effective global education programs for the nation's school children.
+Priefly, we will be holding our first national competition in June or July for grants to school districts, state education departments, and inservice training programs through teacher centers, professional organizations, and teacher training institutions, to raise the level of professional awareness and capability for designing and implementing effective global education programs for the nation's school children.
 I anticipate that we will be funding a small number of carefully selected major projects and a larger number of smaller projects to ensure some experimentation and demonstration in each region of the country.

-I am particularly concerned that during this first year we identify those pioneering educational programs already in successful operation whose hard won experience and creative achievements should be made more readily available to all interested educators.
-It is my intention to accord national USIBULITY AND recognition to a number of these through honoring them at the second annual Office of Education International Education Forum to be held later this year.
+I am particularly concerned that during this first year we identify those pioneering educational programs already in successful operation whose hard-won experience and creative achievements should be made more readily available to all interested educators.
+It is my intention to accord national visibility and recognition to a number of these through honoring them at the second annual Office of Education International Education Forum to be held later this year.

-We made to expand the international network among educators and educational institutions at all levels, particularly through the exchange of teachers, students, and the development of institutionto-institution linkages.
-IIE has a major role to play here in the sharing of its vast experience as well as in administering programs.
+Second, we must expand the international network among educators and educational institutions at all levels, particularly through the exchange of teachers, students, and the development of institution-to-institution linkages.
+IIF has a major role to play here in the sharing of its vast experience as well as in administering programs.
 The various international schools around the world represent a particularly important network in being.

-3. Note the tending the enormous growth in the use of English around the world, foreign language teaching and learning in American education assumes a greater importance than ever before.
+Third, despite the enormous growth in the use of English around the world, foreign language teacher and learning in American education assumes a greater importance than ever before.
 An interdependent world places a greater premium on communication and intercultural understanding than ever before.
 Foreign language learning is fundamental to both needs.
-We must help every student to understand that language is the process by which every nation's culture is sustained, continuity is assured, The importance of an and civilization progresses.
-Non understanding of the central role of language in human society and a respect for the languages of other maximum peoples must be reaffirmed.
+We must help every student to understand that language is the process by which every nation's culture is sustained, continuity is assured, and civilization progresses.
+The importance of an understanding of the central role of language in human society and a respect for the languages of other peoples must be reaffirmed.